edgedb/easy-edgedb/README.md

 FOR character_name IN {'John Seward', 'Quincey Morris', 'Arthur Holmwood'}
 ```

-In other words: take this set of three strings and do something to each one, which we will call `character_name` every time.
+In other words: take this set of three strings and do something to each one. `character_name` is the variable name we chose to call each string in this set.

-`UNION` is because it is the keyword used to join sets together.
+`UNION` comes next, because it is the keyword used to join sets together.
 For example, this query:

 ```
 WITH city_names := (SELECT City.name),